Mr-cream/RRFNet/README.md

 # RRFNet
 The official implementation of RRFNet.

-RRFNet is implemented based on Ultralytics.
+RRFNet is implemented based on YOLOv8.

 The brain tumor datasets used in this paper is stored in the [datasets](https://github.com/Mr-cream/RRFNet/tree/main/datasets/brain_tumor_3class) directory.